juileebhosale/Lottery_Simulator/README.md

 ```
 #### Current Limitations

 Currently the code relies on manual hardcoded lottery input via Terminal and uses the same lottery number for all draws.
 (Customizations are possible - see the [Customization](#-customization) section below).
 I am planning on implementing a mix of user input enhancements and real-time data feeds soon.
 Want to help in the meantime?
-See the Contributions section below
+See the [Contributions] (#-contributing) section below

 ### Prize Structure